anautonell/emasuriano.github.io/src/pages/articles/Graphql/index.md

 ---
-title: GraphQL as your service layer
+title: GraphQL as your Service Layer
-date: "2018-02-26"
+date: "2018-05-15"
 layout: post
 draft: false
 path: "/posts/graphQL-service-layer/"
 category: "Tutorial"
 tags:
 - "Building"
 - "GraphQL"
 - "React"
 description: "How GraphQL could replace your service layer inside and leave a much better solution.
-Also, I'll explain my experience with it and the progress of creating my own server from scratch!"
+Also, I'll tell my experience with it and the progress of creating my own server from scratch!"
 ---

 Nowadays every application is connected to a server.
-That server could be sending the data using different protocols (HTTP, FTP, HTTPS) and designs (SOAP, REST, something similar to REST :laughing:), and our application has to deal with that so for that we always would like to have a service layer inside our architecture.
+That server could be sending the data using different protocols (HTTP, FTP, HTTPS) and designs (SOAP, REST, something similar to REST :laughing:), and our application has to deal with that so for that reason we would always like to have a service layer inside our architecture.

 ![External Layer](./ExternalLayer.jpg)